huachaohuang/huachaohuang.github.io/_posts/2019-08-28-what-you-should-know-about-storage-devices.md

 To understand this layer, you need to get some basic knowledge about CPU first.
 You can check this video to [See How a CPU Works](https://www.youtube.com/watch?v=cNN_tTXABUA).
-A CPU can't communicate with other devices directly because they don't share the same physical and electrical characteristics (I will talk about that later).
+A CPU can't communicate with other devices directly because they don't share the same physical and electrical characteristics.
-Instead, a CPU needs to access some specific addresses (or registers) binding to a controller and then lets the controller deal with other devices for it.
+Instead, a CPU needs to access some specific addresses (or registers) mapping to a controller and then lets the controller deal with other devices for it.
-So, this layer defines the interface between a CPU and a controller, for example, specifies how to put a command to a command queue.
+So, this layer defines the interface between a CPU and a controller, for example, to specifies how to put a command to a command queue.

 ATA, AHCI, and NVMe standards contain specifications about this layer.

 ATA defines the interface to interact with PATA devices over parallel buses.
 SATA devices use AHCI instead, which works as a PCI device.
+However, if some operating systems don't support an AHCI driver, many motherboards also offer a "Legacy Mode" option, which makes SATA devices work like PATA devices on an ATA controller, but sacrifices support for some features of SATA.

 NVMe defines the interface to interact with NVM devices over PCIe buses.
 Again, NVMe has been designed from the group up for SSDs since AHCI can't deliver the optimal performance with SSDs.
 Check this [comparison between NVMe and AHCI](https://en.wikipedia.org/wiki/NVM_Express#Comparison_with_AHCI).

 What about SCSI devices, you may ask.
 Well, I can't find any public SCSI standard about this layer, so I think vendors don't come up a common standard here.
 But I can find some vendor-specific drivers on Linux that implement the interfaces for SCSI devices.

-I will talk about different buses next.
+Next, I will talk about some buses I mentioned above.

 ## Transport Layer